 Page Speed Impacts Visitor Behavior – Immediately

-One study has found that the average on load speed is about 8.8 seconds on desktops.
+One study has found that the average on site speed is about 8.8 seconds on desktops.
 That’s astoundingly poor, especially for retail shops: Around 1 in 4 visitors will leave a site that takes more than four seconds to load, and 46% of visitors won’t go back to a site they feel performs poorly.
 Website bounce rates start at an average of 7% or so with a load time of one second, and by the time loading times reach eight seconds, bounce rates have shot up to around 60%.
 That’s a lot of missed opportunity and shows why Google has taken such an interest in loading speeds.

 Results are Even More Dramatic on Mobile

 Online visitors are impatient and will often abandon a website if speeds don’t match their expectations.
 That can be a problem, especially for older websites or sites that were designed years ago and haven’t been updated since.
 But the problem is even more intensified in this mobile first world.

 First, keep in mind that that mobile load times tend to be much worse than desktop load times because of a lack of mobile optimization: The average webpage takes more than 87% longer to load on mobile vs. on desktop.
 However, mobile has surpassed desktop as the most popular way to browse the internet and make buying decisions, so it’s arguably even more important to a brand than desktop performance.

 Even worse, user expectations on mobile are much higher than on desktop – people use their mobile devices to save time, and they generally expect lightning-fast loading times as a result.
 Google’s research has found that if a mobile page takes three seconds to load, you’ve already lost nearly a third of mobile visitors.
 By the time a mobile page reaches five seconds to load, 90% of the visitors have already left.